InboxSDK/InboxSDK/README.md

 Streak's CSS).
 Any new features that add elements controlled by the extension ought to be styled (positioned) reasonably by the InboxSDK without requiring the extension to include its own non-trivial CSS.

+If you are using the default `example/app-menu` extension, make sure that your app menu is enabled by going to Gmail's `Settings > Chat and Meet` and enabling at least either Chat or Meet.

 ## Technology Choices